Locally stationary spatio-temporal interpolation of Argo profiling float data: Locally stationary interpolation of Argo data

 \section{Locally stationary interpolation of Argo data}

 This section describes the statistical methodology we propose for interpolating Argo temperature data.
 The approach is based on a locally stationary spatio-temporal Gaussian process (GP) regression model.
+Here a \emph{Gaussian process} refers to a random function, whose values at any finite set of locations follow a multivariate Gaussian distribution, see, e.g., Chapter~2 in \cite{Rasmussen2006}.
 We start by linearly interpolating the Argo temperature profiles to a given pressure level.
-We then subtract the Roemmich--Gilson mean field (see Sections~\ref{sec:background}\ref{sec:RG_climatology} and \ref{sec:results}\ref{sec:setupAndData}) and work with the residuals, which are assumed to have zero mean.
+We then subtract the seasonally varying Roemmich--Gilson mean field (see Sections~\ref{sec:background}\ref{sec:RG_climatology} and \ref{sec:results}\ref{sec:setupAndData}) and work with the residuals, which are assumed to have zero mean.
 Our goal is to use these residuals to produce gridded maps of temperature anomalies.
-Similar to the Roemmich--Gilson climatology, our analysis is carried out separately for each pressure level.
+Similar to the Roemmich--Gilson anomalies, our analysis is carried out separately for each pressure level.

 Let $(\bm{x}^*,t^*)$ with $\bm{x}^* = \tp{[x_\mathrm{lat}^*,x_\mathrm{lon}^*]}$ be a space-time grid point for which a prediction is desired.
-We assume that within a small spatio-temporal neighborhood $\mathcal{W}(\bm{x}^*,t^*) = [x^*_\mathrm{lat}-x_\mathrm{win},x^*_\mathrm{lat}+x_\mathrm{win}] \times [x^*_\mathrm{lon}-x_\mathrm{win},x^*_\mathrm{lon}+x_\mathrm{win}] \times [t^*-t_\mathrm{win},t^*+t_\mathrm{win}]$ around $(\bm{x}^*,t^*)$ the following model holds:
+We assume that within a small spatio-temporal neighborhood $\mathcal{W}(\bm{x}^*,t^*) = [x^*_\mathrm{lat}-x_\mathrm{win},x^*_\mathrm{lat}+x_\mathrm{win}] \times [x^*_\mathrm{lon}-x_\mathrm{win},x^*_\mathrm{lon}+x_\mathrm{win}] \times [t^*-t_\mathrm{win},t^*+t_\mathrm{win}]$ around $(\bm{x}^*,t^*)$ the following model~holds: